laszlocph/website/_posts/2019-03-26-Drone-Environment-Variables-Three-Tips.md

 ### Using built-in vars to generate a practical Docker image tag

-Drone has a set of built in variables that you can use to systematically name your artifacts.
+Drone has a set of built in variables that you can use to name your artifacts.
 You can find most Git and Drone related metadata on the supported list of vars [here](https://docs.drone.io/reference/environ/){:target="\_blank"}.

 Drone also provides Bash parameter substitution like features to further manipulate the environment variables.